-The True Cost of Car Ownership
+The True Cost of Owning a Vehicle

 Maintenance falls into two camps.
 The first is your routine maintenance like oil changes, tire rotations, windshield wipers, fluid top-offs, etc. And then there are the bigger ticket items like new tires that you should plan and budget for.

 The bad news?
 The cost of gas is set to rise this summer to be higher than it has been in a while.
 The good news?
 You won’t care because you already planned your gas budget.
 Hello, open road.
 Goodbye, digging spare change out from under the seats (unless you’re jonesin’ for a cold soda).

 Who among us has not felt the embarrassment of standing in a crowded maintenance shop trying to reproduce the sound our machine is making?
 Or let out a defeated sigh when the check engine light comes on?
 It’s enough to break your spirit.
 Thankfully, anticipating and budgeting for these moments can cushion some of the blow of these vehicle problems.

 Even worse than the symphony of clangs and rattles can be the repairs that don’t give us fair warning.
 And with all the miles we bank on a yearly basis, it’s pretty likely you’ll find yourself stranded by at some time in your life.
 The last place you want to be is broken down with no money for a tow, a repair, or a ride home, so a widely accepted rule of thumb is to set at least $1,000 aside for auto emergencies.